Where can CURIS System be used?

 Is it safe around computers, electronics, and fabrics?

 Yes!
-Our system and solutions are non-corrosive and have been tested (and are subjected to continual testing) for material compatibility.
+Our system and solutions have been tested extensively (and are subjected to continual testing) for material compatibility.

 Can I enter the room before the dry-fog dissipates?